Hurst Exponent Explained: How to Detect Trends vs. Ranges

 The classic method for computing H is Rescaled Range (R/S) Analysis:

-3. Average these R/S values for each length
+- Average these R/S values for each subseries length

-5. The slope of this line is the Hurst exponent
+- The slope of the best-fit line is the Hurst exponent

 The mathematics reveal whether the range grows faster or slower than would be expected from a random walk.
+For a true random walk, the range scales as the square root of time (H = 0.5).
 Faster growth indicates persistence; slower growth indicates anti-persistence.
+Our Hurst Calculator implements this computation automatically, including confidence interval estimation.

 Practical Interpretation